Here are some Frequently Asked Questions from parents who want to know more about coaching.

 4. How many sessions will my child need and how often will they need them?

-6. Will I be privy to what is discussed?
+7. Will I be privy to what is discussed with my child?

 What is discussed in the coaching sessions is between myself and the child unless the child is breaking the law or in danger.
 I do encourage all children to share with their parents what they are working on during coaching sessions (with a 90% success rate) as their parents can then support them outside of the coaching session.
 Some parents (especially those with young children) like to join in a coaching session at the end so they are involved in the process.